DmitryBaranovskiy/raphael/README.markdown

 #### toFront

-Moves element to front in hierarchy.
+Moves the element so it is the closest to the viewer’s eyes, on top of other elements.

 ##### Usage